danielli44/codepath-prework/README.md

 There were some issues with configuring the button and making sure it was the right type.

+## Notes

+App Brainstorming

+Messages
+* Being able to message people
+* People able to send reactions to messages

+Shazam
+* Being able to find the names of songs that are playing
+* Having a library of found songs

+Docs
+* Having access to Google Documents across devices
+* Being able to edit Documents easily

+App Idea
+* An app idea I have is a calorie and diet tracker.
+Features include tracking the amount of calories per meal, the calories per day and per week, as well as being able to set goals for number of calories.
+Additional features could include tracking the nutrients consumed each meal, as well as water intake.

 ## License

     Copyright [yyyy] [name of copyright owner]